Zhu-Zhihan/Zhu-Zhihan.github.io/index.md

 - The expected goal is that the error between the reconstructed channel and the real channel is less than -20dB, and the complexity of the algorithm is no more than an order of magnitude higher than the current channel estimation algorithm

 ## Projects
-- Super-resolution parameter estimation and completion of 5.5G massive MIMO communication system, National Science and Technology Key R&D Program "Mathematics and Applied Research" Key Special Project, 2022/01-2025/12(expected), 12 million, participant
+- Super-resolution parameter estimation and completion of 5.5G massive MIMO communication system, National Science and Technology Key R&D Program, "Mathematics and Applied Research" Key Special Project, 2022/01-2025/12(expected), 12 million yuan, participant
-- Non-convex optimization, National Natural Science Foundation of China Outstanding Youth Science Fund Project, 2019/01-2021/12, 1.3 million, participant
+- Non-convex optimization, National Natural Science Foundation of China Outstanding Youth Science Fund Project, 2019/01-2021/12, 1.3 million yuan, participant

 ## Research Experience
 Computational Research on a New Type of Grӧbner Bases, Project Team Leader, 2018.3-2021.5